What is Aiglatson?

 Even today, their aiglatson and the Futurama view of the future affect our own.
 For all intents and purposes, we have been living that vision of tomorrow for more than 50 years.
 However, we now see the implications of the Futurama vision for the future which were hidden at that time: rising energy costs, pollution, burning rivers, tainted ecosystems, nuclear meltdowns, international terrorism, etc.

 In many ways, subsequent generations have been handed a “used future”, one based on someone else’s vision of tomorrow.
 That is why aiglatson is important for personal and organizational development.
 We must envision our own preferred future or we will end up fulfilling someone else’s dreams while possibly neglecting our own.

 Why is this your company name?

 As a strategic futurist, I must know everything I can about…everything.
 Except, research suggests that experts make terrible future forecasters.
 A singular future is unpredictable.
 No one can predict with reliable accuracy anything about the future.
-Once such a prediction is made, the world is exposed to it and the foundation upon which the prediction was based is compromised – assuming the prediction had any credibility to begin with.
+Once such a prediction is made, the world is exposed to it, and the foundation upon which the prediction was based is compromised – assuming the prediction had any credibility to begin with.

 A more effective way of preparing for the future is not to predict a singular future but instead multiple different futures by developing scenarios.
 Developing different scenarios for the future is also about more than just preparing for everything.
 It is also about understanding how all these scenarios might be true for different parts of society.
 So, at some point, we must to give up what we know and feel about the future.
 Then we can better understand how to build a strategy to navigate the scenarios (and the actual future that develops) toward our preferred future.